Step 4: Full View

 After Firm DBA refuses to correct the misleading public engagement report, should Engineer M escalate formally to the City, advise the City in writing that the report is materially false and that the project cannot proceed ethically on its current basis, and present the ethical obligations of all parties before considering external regulatory reporting?

-Escalate Formally to City in Writing Board's choice Escalate formally to the City in writing, with Firm DBA's knowledge and potential presence, advise the City that the public engagement report is materially false, and state that the project cannot proceed ethically on its current basis
+O1 Escalate formally to the City in writing, with Firm DBA's knowledge and potential presence, advise the City that the public engagement report is materially false, and state that the project cannot proceed ethically on its current basis Board's choice

 The graduated escalation obligation requires Engineer M to escalate to the City after Firm DBA's non-compliance, with Firm DBA's knowledge and potential presence, and to present the ethical obligations of all parties.
 Engineer M bears an independent obligation to advise the City that the project will not succeed if it proceeds on the basis of the false report.
 The Code's hierarchy places public welfare as paramount, making client service legitimate only insofar as it does not require action against that paramount obligation.
 The City's direction does not constitute a legitimate client directive because client authority extends only to lawful and professionally appropriate direction.